havvacecen/rule-based-customer-segmentation/README.md

-# Customer Segmentation Project - Miuul Bootcamp
+# Customer Segmentation Project

-This project shows how to analyze customers by grouping them based on sales data.
+This project, completed during the Miuul Data Science Bootcamp, demonstrates how to analyze and segment customers based on their sales behavior.

 ## Project Overview